MatthewWid/better-sse/docs/channels.md

 Channels are an abstraction that make it easy to broadcast events to many clients at once.

-When a client connects, you first register (subscribe) the session to one or many channels, and from then-on any events broadcast on those channels will also be sent to the client.
+When a client connects, you first register (subscribe) the session to one or many channels, and from then-on any events broadcast on those channels will also be sent to that client.

-Don't worry about deregistering the session from the channel; that is automatically handled for you when the session disconnects, [but you can also do it manually](./api.md#createchannel%3A-(...args%3A-constructorparameters<typeof-channel>)-%3D>-channel) if you no longer wish to listen for events on a channel at any given time.
+Don't worry about deregistering the session from the channel; that is automatically handled for you when the session disconnects, [but you can also do it manually](./api.md#createchannel%3A-(...args%3A-constructorparameters<typeof-channel>)-%3D>-channel) if you no longer wish to listen for events on a channel at any time.

 Channels can be used for things such as notification systems, chat rooms and synchronizing data between multiple clients.